bruvellu/terebratalia-wnts/2-text/wnt.md

 ## Acknowledgments

-We thank the Friday Harbor Laboratories boat crew for collecting the brachiopods, Yale Passamaneck for the help with spawnings, Katrine Worsaae and Yvonne Müller for initial gene cloning, and members of the Hejnol Lab for the helpful discussions.
+We thank the Friday Harbor Laboratories boat crew for collecting the brachiopods, Yale Passamaneck for the help with spawnings, Katrine Worsaae and Yvonne Müller for initial gene cloning, Juliana Roscito for the help with coverage analysis, and members of the Hejnol Lab for the helpful discussions.
+We also thank Grigory Genikhovich and two anonymous reviewers for their insightful comments and constructive feedback.
 BCV thanks Pavel Tomančák for the generous support during the preparation of this work.

 # References